superluminar-io/godays-workshop/README.md

 # Website

-The website is built with Hugo and uses the [http://github.com/matcornic/hugo-theme-learn](hugo-theme-learn) theme.
+The website is built with Hugo and uses the [hugo-theme-learn](http://github.com/matcornic/hugo-theme-learn) theme.
 Code is in [website/](website).
-Run `make present` to start the presentation.

 # Slides

 Workshop slides are in the root folder: `*.slides`.
 They use [present](https://godoc.org/golang.org/x/tools/present).
+Run `make present` to start the presentation.
+Assumes a working Go installation.

 # Example code